 Schulze, 71, has been recruiting executives and seeking the support of private-equity firms after resigning in June.
 He left after the board found he failed to relay allegations that then- CEO Brian Dunn was having an inappropriate relationship with a female employee.

 Last month, Schulze offered to take the retailer private for $24 to $26 a share and said he would contribute $1 billion in equity from his approximately 20 percent stake in the company.
 Credit Suisse Group AG (CSGN), his financial adviser, said at the time it was highly confident it could obtain financing for the bid.

-Schulze declined an offer from the board (BBY) to give him access to confidential financial information, which would have required him to wait until January to take his bid directly to shareholders, Best Buy said Aug.
+Schulze declined an offer from the board (BBY:US) to give him access to confidential financial information, which would have required him to wait until January to take his bid directly to shareholders, Best Buy said Aug.
 19. Schulze said in a statement that he will continue pushing his proposal and was disappointed by Best Buy’s “abrupt public termination” of talks.
 Best Buy interim CEO Mike Mikan said today on a conference call that the due diligence offer to Schulze stands.

 Today’s results give Schulze “leverage in his negotiations with the company’s board of directors in his quest to potentially take Best Buy private,” Anthony Chukumba, an analyst at BB&T Capital Markets in New York, wrote today in a note.
 He rates Best Buy hold.

 Joly, CEO of hotel operator Carlson Cos., will take over in September, replacing Mikan, Best Buy said yesterday.
 The company said in March that it would close 50 big box stores to reduce costs and that it would add more smaller-format Best Buy Mobile locations to spur growth.